PxTools/pxtools.github.io/docs/PxWebApi/documentation/configuration.md

 for logging, which allows you to customize log levels, formats, and destinations.
 For more information on how to configure log4net, please refer to the official documentation [here](https://logging.apache.org/log4net/manual/configuration.html).

+## Default selection

+When data is extracted without giving a selection a default selection is used.
+Then default selection is calculated by an algorithm that selected diffrent values from the variables in the tabled depending on the type of variables and the number of values.
+If you are not satisfied with the selection that the algorithms selects, you can replace what is beeing used as default selection with a saved query.
+The way to do this is manual and how it is done depends on the type of storage for your saved queries.

+!!! note
+    Make sure that the `tableId` is the same as the one that the saved query targets.

+### Saved queries as files

+When you have saved queries stored as files on the filesystem.
+You replace the default selection for a table by taking a copy of the files for the saved queries that you would like to be used as the default selection.
+Rename the copy of the files by replacing the saved query id with the id for the table.
+Then place the copy of the files in the right subfolder.

+### Saved queries in a database

+If you have saved queries stored in a relational database.
+You replace the default selection by adding a entry in the `DefaultSelection` table.
+This requiers two values the id for the table and the id for the saved query.

+!!! note
+    Make sure that the `tableId` is the same as the one that the saved query targets.
+    TableId is the primary key so you might have to do a update insted of an insert if a saved query have already been used before.